ankitbko/blog/_posts/2025-08-18-prompt-engineering-kv-cache.md

 ## The Bottom Line: Cache-Aware Design Pays Off Big Time

-Our experiment proves that KV cache optimization isn't some abstract performance theory – it's a concrete competitive advantage waiting to be unlocked.
-The 64% latency improvement and massive cost savings we achieved through stable prompt design aren't just nice-to-have optimizations; they're the difference between an AI application that delights users and one that frustrates them with slow responses and burns through your budget.
+My experiment proves that KV cache optimization isn't some abstract performance theory – it's a concrete competitive advantage waiting to be unlocked.
+The 64% latency improvement and massive cost savings I achieved through stable prompt design aren't just nice-to-have optimizations; they're the difference between an AI application that delights users and one that frustrates them with slow responses and burns through your budget.

 The best part?
 These techniques don't require fancy infrastructure or complex changes to your application architecture.
 It's all about being intentional with how you structure prompts and being mindful of the cache implications of your design choices.
 Start with stable system prompts, fix your serialization patterns, and watch your AI applications transform from sluggish to snappy.
 Your users (and your finance team) will thank you!